 Fall Summit Planning Committee

 Develop agenda, solicit speakers, assist in logistics and marketing, and plan the annual AEHIS Fall Summit.
-Our Fall Summit takes place in Phoenix, AZ in November of 2019.

 The AEHIS Incident Response committee is intended to develop the tools necessary to allow AEHIS members to help their organizations discuss and develop incident response strategies to many of the cyber attack and data breach scenarios their organization is likely to face.
 Initially, the committee will seek to do that through the development of set of table top Exercises that encompass 10 incident scenarios that cover a broad range of impacts that cyber attacks and/or data leakage could have on the organization.